 So, vendors attempt to overcome this in two ways:

 Let’s see what each of them means.

 Specialized ERP Solutions for Small Businesses

-However, this doesn’t mean that specialized solutions work well for any company in their niche.
+However, this doesn’t mean that specialized solutions work well for any company in its niche.
 The thing is, there is an infinite number of ways to do the same thing.
 A company may have a unique business model, which often means a unique set of business processes.
 And sometimes this uniqueness is the source of competitive advantage for a company, so it is important to keep and even cultivate it.

 That is why, they’ve decided to develop their own system, which is built around their proven business processes.
-The system includes Feet Management, CRM, HRM, Order Management, Inventory Management, Reporting and so on.
+The system includes Feet Management, CRM, HRM, Order Management, Inventory Management, Reporting, and so on.

 So, the problems with specialized ERP solutions are:

 - There might be none in your niche

 - If there is one, it may not match your unique business processes.